Put our talent to work

 Fast food prepared me to be a better software developer, but there were still a few surprises

 Over this year of transition, I’ve had time to reflect on the differences between working in the service and tech industries.
-There’ve been new challenges that I’ve had to adjust to, but also plenty my restaurant experience has given me a leg up on.
+There have been new challenges that I’ve had to adjust to, but also plenty my restaurant experience has given me a leg up on.
 Here’s what I’ve learned, for anyone looking to make a similar transition.

 It’s still hard work, just different